-People who live in the country are either “been-heres” or “come-heres.”
+People who live on rural land in the country are either “been-heres” or “come-heres.”
 Both choose to live here—and often it’s a hard choice.

 The story of America’s countryside since the 1930s is for the born-heres to go to the city for jobs and a different life.
 Beginning in the l960s, the counter story has been for come-heres to leave the city for a different life out here.